helloleonguan/mongo-db-coursera/README.md

-# mongo-db-coursera
+# Mongo DB Courses on Coursera
-This repo contains code, learning notes and material relating to 2 Coursera MondoDB Course.
+This repo contains code, notes and learning material relating to 2 MondoDB Courses on Coursera.

+### Course 1: Introduction to MongoDB
+### Course 2: MongoDB Aggregation Framework